GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/README.md

 ## Pre-process and training framework in tensorflow

-This project provides a framework based on docker and aims to expedite the ***human activity classification*** training process.
-Thus, three separate components are provided:
+This project provides a docker based framework which aims to expedite the resolution of the ***human activity recognition & classification*** (HAR) problem.
+Three separate components are provided for this purpose:

 - Pre-process environment.
 - Training environment.
-- Inference environment
+- Inference environment.

-While the ***training environment*** has a more general use, providing a generic tool to solve a vast amount of problems, the ***pre-process environment*** has its focus on pre-process human activity datasets (measured in a **quaternion** form) to solve the already mentioned ***"human activity classification problem"***.
+While the ***training environment*** provides a generic utility for neural network's automatic setup, the ***pre-process environment*** has its focus on pre-processing human activity datasets (time series datatables from human body sensors).

-Meanwhile, the ***inference environment*** serves a development framework to deploy a flask rest API.
-This API loads the desired neural network model and is able to answer prediction requests.
+On the other hand, the ***inference environment*** serves a rest API based on Flask which loads a trained neural network and answers for human movement classification requests.
 This API is also focused on the human activity classification problem, but can be easily tuned for a more generic purpose.
 To know more about flask you can visit the [official flask webpage](https://flask.palletsprojects.com/en/1.1.x/).

 Pre-requirements: